 By the 1995–96 school year, the new school complex had higher attendance rates than the old Julia Richman High School, even though its students were more likely to qualify for free lunch, according to a 2002 study in the American Educational Research Journal.
 The percentage of juniors passing the reading portion of the state Regents English exam increased by one percentage point, while the passing rate in math rose by nearly 20 points.
 Writing scores declined by about four percentage points that year, according to the study.

 The next school year, the passing rates on the reading, math and writing tests were 93.6 percent, 79.4 percent and 85 percent, respectively — much higher than the old Julia Richman High School scores, the study said.

 Those results created a ripple effect across the education world.
 Julia Richman became the subject of newspaper stories, research and policy papers, and books.

-Several research studies subsequently found that smaller schools were more likely to graduate students in four years, though their effect on classroom achievement is less clear.
-Critics have argued that the implementation of small schools has led to unnecessary closures in the traditional public school system and that the success of small schools is not uniform.
+, though their effect on classroom achievement is less clear.
+Critics have argued that the implementation of small schools has led to unnecessary closures in the traditional public school system and that the success of small schools is not uniform